Convex Hypersurfaces with Prescribed Scalar Curvature and Asymptotic Boundary in Hyperbolic Space: Introduction

 where $\Omega$ is the bounded domain on $\partial_{\infty} \mathbb{H}^{n+1} = \mathbb{R}^n$ enclosed by $\Gamma$.
 Consequently, \eqref{eqn1}--\eqref{eqn2} can be expressed in terms of $u$,

-The essential difficulty for this Plateau type problem \eqref{eqn9} is due to the singularity at $u = 0$.
-When $\psi$ is a positive constant, problem \eqref{eqn9} was discussed in \cite{GS00, GSS09, GS10, GS11, GSX14}.
+The essential difficulty for the Plateau type problem \eqref{eqn9} is due to the singularity at $u = 0$.
+When $\psi$ is a positive constant, problem \eqref{eqn9} has been extensively investigated in \cite{GS00, GSS09, GS10, GS11, GSX14} (see also the references therein for some previous work).
 Their basic idea is: first, to prove the existence of a solution $u^{\epsilon}$ to the approximate Dirichlet problem

-and then, to show these $u^{\epsilon}$ converges to a solution of \eqref{eqn9} after passing to a subsequence.
+and then, to show these $u^{\epsilon}$ converge to a solution of \eqref{eqn9} after passing to a subsequence.
 For general $\psi$, Szapiel \cite{Sz05} studied the existence of strictly locally convex solutions to \eqref{eqn11} for $f = \sigma_n^{1/n}$, but he also assumed a very strong assumption on $f$ (see (1.11) in \cite{Sz05}) which excluded the case $f = \sigma_n^{1/n}$.
-So far as the author concerned, there is not any literature in our generality concerning the existence of strictly locally convex solutions to \eqref{eqn9}.
+As far as the author knows, there is no literature which gives an existence result for the asymptotic Plateau type problem \eqref{eqn9} for general $\psi$.

 Our first task in this paper is to improve the result of \cite{Sz05}.
-As in \cite{GS04}, we assume the existence of a strictly locally convex subsolution $\underline{u} \in C^4(\Omega) \cap C^2 (\overline{\Omega})$, that is,
+As in \cite{GS04}, we assume the existence of a strictly locally convex subsolution $\underline{u} \in C^4(\Omega)$, that is,

 Different from \cite{GSS09, GS10, GS11, GSX14, Sz05}, we take a new approximate Dirichlet problem

 where the $\epsilon$-level set of $\underline{u}$ and its enclosed region in $\mathbb{R}^n$ are respectively